tgonet/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Leaving a remark : `remark`

+Leaves a remark about the specified person from the address book.

+Format: `remark INDEX rm/REMARK`

+* Leaves a remark about the person at the specified `INDEX`.
+* The index refers to the index number shown in the displayer person list.
+* Using `remark` again for the same person **overwrites** previous remark.

+Examples:
+* `remark 1 rm/Weak at math` leaves a remark on the 1st person in list.

 ### Clearing all entries : `clear`

 Clears all entries from the address book.